Towards a Combinatorial Understanding of Lattice Path Asymptotics: Extensions and applications

-Our half-plane bounding strategy does not rely on the size of the steps nor the region in which the paths are restricted.
-Naive numerical calculations on examples of quarter plane walks with larger steps and of three dimensional models suggest the bounds remain tight.
+Our half plane bounding strategy does not rely on the size of the steps nor the convex cone in which the paths are restricted.
+Naive numerical calculations on examples of quarter plane walks with larger steps and of three dimensional models, so far tested in the non-negative octant, suggest the bounds remain tight.

-Furthermore, in a recent study of three dimensional walks~\cite{BoBoKaMe12}, Bostan, Bousquet-M\'elou, Kauers, and Melczer guessed differential equations satisfied by the generating functions of some small step models, and using this they were able to conjecture the exact growth factors.
-We verified that, in each of the 28 cases for which we had data from \cite{BoBoKaMe12}, the growth factor for the model $O(\mS)$, where $O = \mathbb{R}_{\geq 0}^3$, is equal to the minimal bound.
+Furthermore, in a recent study of three dimensional walks~\cite{BoBoKaMe15}, Bostan, Bousquet-M\'elou, Kauers, and Melczer guessed differential equations satisfied by the generating functions of some small step models, and using this they were able to conjecture the exact growth constants.
+We verified that, in each of the cases for which they had data, the growth constant for the model $O(\mS)$, where $O = \mathbb{R}_{\geq 0}^3$, is equal to the minimal bound.

-These observations lead us to the following conjecture.
+These observations led us to the following conjecture.

 \begin{conjecture} Let $\mS\subset \mathbb{Z}^d$ be a finite multiset of steps.
-Let $K_\mS$ be the growth constant for the enumerative sequence counting the number of such walks restricted to the first orthant.
+Let $K_\mS$ be the growth constant for the enumerative sequence counting the number of walks restricted to the first orthant.
 Let $\mathcal{P}$ be the set of hyperplanes through the origin in $\mathbb{R}^d$ which do not meet the interior of the first orthant.
 Given $p\in \mathcal{P}$ let $K_{\mS}(p)$ be the growth constant of the walks on $\mS$ which are restricted to the side of $p$ which includes the first orthant.
 Then

 \end{conjecture} Note that in all dimensions, $K_{\mS}(p)$ can be computed by projecting the steps onto the normal to $p$, and enumerating the resulting unidimensional model.
 Thus, if true, our conjecture would give an elementary way to understand and compute the growth constant of any class of first orthant restricted walks.